GerardMT/Maps/ICGC/TwoNav/readme.md

 # IGCG Maps for TwoNav Devices

-Here is a small gide on how I download and installed the latest maps from *Institut Cartogràfic de Catalunya* to a *TwoNav Aventura 2 device*.
+Here is a small guide on how I download and installed the latest maps from *Institut Cartogràfic de Catalunya* to a *TwoNav Aventura 2 device*.

 Since *ICGC* does not provide a way to fully download a map, I extracted extracted the data using their own WMS.